 You can check if a domain is available via the register domain page.
 The page also tells you the price of the domain, and if the domain is not available you get a list with available variations on the domain name you entered.

-The price of a domain depends on the domain extension (that is, the top-level domain or TLD).
+The price of a domain depends on the domain extension (that is, the top-level domain, or TLD).
 There are hundreds of different TLDs nowadays, and the prices vary quite a bit.
-Also, you get a discount if you register a domain for more than one year.
+Also, you always get a discount if you register a domain for more than one year.

 Our fee for .uk domains, including .co.uk and .org.uk, are as below.
-The amount shown in brackets is the charge including VAT.
+The amount shown in brackets is the price including VAT.

-For most other domains, including .com and .org, the fees are as follows:
+For most other domains, including .com and .org, the prices are as follows:

 Alternatively, if you don’t already have an account with us then you can instead transfer a domain via the Transfer a domain to us page.

-Our billing system will try to capture the invoice automatically using the card details we got on file.
-If there are no card details or if your payment method is Paypal then you need to manually pay the invoice.
+Our billing system tries to capture invoices automatically using the card details we got on file.
+If there are no card details, or if your payment method is Paypal, then you need to manually pay the invoice.

 In recent years many new TLDs have come on the market.
-For instance, there is a new .uk extension and there are new domain suffixes such as .scot and .online.
+For instance, there is a new .uk extension and there are new domain suffixes such as .scot and .online (among many others).

 If you are worried that a competitor may buy a domain similar to your domain then you can consider buying multiple domains.
 For instance, if you own the domain example.co.uk then you may also want to get example.uk.
 It prevents that someone else can set up a website with a domain name similar to yours.
 You can also set up a redirect from one domain to another, so that visitors can enter either domain.

-You can check and update the contract details for your domain as follows:
+You can check and update the contact details for your domain as follows: